HongboDu-at/spr/README.md

  - If the stacked PR shows no conflicts, we do not need to rebase or rerun CI in order to merge it.
  - If the stacked PR shows conflicts, we do not need to actually resolve any conflicts. `git pull --rebase && spr diff` will update the stacked PR.
 CI needs to rerun.

+### Track Base PR in the Stacked PR on GitHub
+A base PR link is automatically appended to the stacked PR’s body.
+GitHub automatically tracks the base PR's status.
+Stacked PR is automatically mentioned in the base PR's conversation timeline.

+For example, `Depends On: #<Base PR Number>`

 ### Interactive Base Selection for Creating New PR

 If `--base` is not specified for new PR or you just do not like copy/paste, running `spr diff` for creating new PR automatically prompts users to select a base branch from lower local commits.
 This also means users just need to run the same command `spr diff` no matter creating or updating PRs.
 See the selection experience [here](https://github.com/mikaelmello/inquire#select).